 Much of the time, visitors to Jordan follow in the footsteps of Indiana Jones -- rushing straight to the Treasury and Monastery tombs that bookend the ancient Nabataean city of Petra.
 But in doing this, they are overlooking some of the best that this country has to offer...

-Jordan - Azraq & the Eastern Desert Highway (Chapter)
+Jordan - Aqaba, Wadi Rum &the Desert Highway (Chapter)